-In an effort to better facilitate effective and efficient planning within such a dense and diverse region, the NCR HCC has been broken down into three chapters: Boulder Health and Medical Response Partnership (HAMR) Chapter, Metro Foothills Healthcare Coalition (MFHCC) Chapter, and Tri-County Healthcare Coalition Chapter.
+In an effort to better facilitate effective and efficient planning within such a dense and diverse region, the NCR HCC has been broken down into three chapters: Boulder Health and Medical Response Partnership (HAMR) Chapter, Metro Foothills Healthcare Coalition (MFHCC) Chapter, and Metro High Plains Healthcare Coalition Chapter.
 Each chapter is delineated by county lines and aligns with member ESF 8 or comparable health and medical branch system(s).
 This allows for more localized planning amongst those partners that will likely be involved in the initial response, while still putting energy toward the broader NCR HCC regional initiatives being supported through the strategic guidance of the NCR HCC Governance Board.

 Boulder Health and Medical Response Partnership (HAMR) Chapter: